 Almond butter and cinnamon pair with pure maple syrup and sweet potatoes to make this incredible fall flavored treat.

 I love the taste of almond butter in this smoothie and it pairs so well with the fall taste of sweet potato!

-As usual, we are using pure maple syrup to sweeten it up just a touch.
+We are using pure maple syrup to sweeten it up just a touch.

 I am obsessed with how creamy and delicious this recipe was!

-It’s crazy good and packed full of good for you ingredients!
+It’s crazy good and packed full of good for you ingredients.

 This would be a great recipe for breakfast, a nutrient dense snack, or even dessert!

 Sweet potatoes are so delicious and not just for Thanksgiving!

 Sweet potato might not be as popular as pumpkin, but I love them both this time of year.

 More Smoothie Recipes